 Monk fruit may reduce oxidative stress in the body and prevent inflammation.
 An animal study showed that the mogroside V found in monk fruit may alleviate the inflammatory response of porcine alveolar macrophages (a type of white blood cell) (1), (4).
 Therefore, it may have a protective effect and help manage the symptoms of inflammatory conditions.
 However, further research is required to conclude its efficacy in humans.

 Monk fruit may have anti-diabetic effects by enhancing the rate of blood glucose uptake The mogrosides in the fruit has free radical scavenging properties and may reduce oxidative stress, which is one of the factors responsible for diabetes (1).
 A study on rats also found that monk fruit has anti-hyperglycemici XThe agents with anti-hyperglycemic properties counter the accumulation of excess glucose in the blood. and anti-hyperlipidemici XThe agents with anti-hyperlipidemic properties help reduce bad cholesterol and may also increase good cholesterol. properties and could help control blood sugar levels and improve lipid profile (5).
 However, further human studies are required to substantiate the claims.

 All these health benefits may make you switch to monk fruit sweeteners immediately.
 While you may use monk fruit sweetener to balance your meals with other carbs without the sugar overload, it is essential to watch out for possible side effects.

 Side Effects Of Monk Fruit

-While monk fruit is considered safe to consume, it might cause allergic reactions.
+Although it is safe to consume, monk fruit’s side effects may include allergic reactions.
 The symptoms may include: